plum-umd/the-838e-compiler/README.md

 git push --set-upstream origin string-dev
 ```
 You can commit and push changes.
 When you're ready for the changes to be merged into `main`, submit a pull request.

+Check the [Issues](https://github.com/plum-umd/the-838e-compiler/issues) list for
+possible things to work on.
+If you'd like to work on something else, either discuss
+it on Discord or submit a new issue.

+When you decide to work on an issue, assign yourself to it so others know you are
+working on it.
+Several people may decide to work on the same issue.
+You can
+coordinate your efforts on Discord.
+You can either work together or work on separate
+branches developing alternate solutions.